lionelmace/ibmcloud-labs/labs/Lab Kubernetes - Orchestrate your docker containers/README.md

     >  To switch afterwards to a different region, use the command `ibmcloud target -r eu-de`

-1. Log in to the IBM Cloud Container Service Kubernetes plug-in.
+1. Log in to the IBM Cloud Kubernetes Service.
 The prefix for running commands by using the IBM Cloud Container Service plug-in is **ibmcloud cs**.
     ```
     ibmcloud cs init
     ```